Keep reading and researching

 Who's Who in American Art

-I have a strong background in Art History and African American Studies, with an emphasis on 19th and early 20th Century African American Art and Visual Culture.
-I am interested in the Digital Humanities, including text mining and mapping, as well as how digital images can be considered data.
-I am actively engaged in using digital images from historic black newspapers in art historical research.
+My background in Art History and African American Studies, with an emphasis on 19th and early 20th Century African American Art and Visual Culture is substantial.
+I am also interested in digital humanities, including text mining, mapping, and how digital images are used as data.
+I am presently engaged in using digital images from historic African American newspapers in art historical research.

 I can help researchers locate and access primary source materials, including digital images.